Royce Hart: Captaincy and later career

-Nominated captain to succeed the ageing Roger Dean, Hart had another brilliant year in 1972, winning the best and fairest, scoring a career-high seven goals against South Melbourne and leading the team into the finals.
+Nominated captain to succeed the ageing Roger Dean, in 1972 Hart won the best and fairest, scored a career-high seven goals against South Melbourne and led the team into the finals.
 Hart was dominant in the lead-up finals, but he was overwhelmed in the Grand Final when Richmond lost a famously high-scoring match to Carlton.
-Pitted against the man who became his hardest opponent, Bruce Doull, Hart was powerless to stop the Tigers suffering a loss that shocked his overconfident club.
+Pitted against the man who became his hardest opponent, Bruce Doull, Hart was unable to stop the Tigers suffering a loss that shocked his overconfident club.

 An early highlight in 1973 came when Hart captained Victoria against South Australia.
 Unfortunately, Hart's courageous style now began to catch up with him, and in Round 15 against he tore cartilage in his left knee.
 He missed the next four matches, doing gym work to strengthen the muscles around his knee.

 Hart was back in time for what would be a memorable finals series.
 In the Qualifying Final defeat to arch-rivals Carlton, Hart kicked five goals and was among Richmond's best players.
 He was again among the best players in the cut-throat Semi-final against St Kilda, but he had to get his knee drained of fluid the following Monday and continued limping until the Wednesday.
 Desperate to have him play, the selectors put him on the bench (in this era a replacement could only be used once, similar to the modern-day substitute) for the Preliminary Final against and watched forlornly as the Tigers slipped to a six-goal deficit at half time.
 Coach Tom Hafey took a big risk by bringing Hart on at this point; Hart's inspirational performance in booting two goals lifted the Tigers to an amazing victory, thus underlining Hart's reputation as one of the truly great leaders in the game.
 In the 1973 VFL Grand Final, Hart dominated against Carlton, winning 19 possessions, seven marks and kicking three goals, even though his knee had improved only marginally since the previous week.